team-mayes/atesa/docs/getting_started.rst

 If you're using a custom python environment, remember to activate it before installing!

+Once you've installed ATESA, you may want to head over to the :ref:`ExampleStudy` page to take a look at what ATESA can do and get a feel for its basic operation.

 If you want to perform umbrella sampling simulations with ATESA, you need to make sure that PLUMED is available.
 Versions of Amber released since 2015 have native PLUMED support, so once it has been installed (see `this link <https://www.plumed.org/doc-v2.5/user-doc/html/_installation.html>`_ for instructions), all you need to do is set the PLUMED_KERNEL environment variable to the appropriate path for ``libplumedKernel.so``, like so::

 	export PLUMED_KERNEL=/path/to/libplumedKernel.so